iellwood/MatchAndControlPaper/README.md

 #### Organization of the scripts for figure generation

 The code is organized so that generating a figure typically requires calling a script to run a simulation for the required data.
-Most of the simulation data has been provided in the repository, but `PotentiationExample.py` must be run for seeds 0-4, each time followed by running `Figure_4BEF_PlotPotentiationExample.py`.
-Once must also run `SpikeTrainOverlapExample.py` and `TwoSpinePotentiationExample.py`.
-Each of these simulations should take around 4 minutes or less on a desktop CPU.
+Most of the simulation data has been provided in the repository, but several scripts must be run to produce all the data.

-The script `Figure_2B_PlotSpikeDelays.py` also includes the routines that compute the times when the backpropagated action potentials reach each spine and saves this data in `time_delays.npz`, which is used in many of the scripts.
-We have included it in the repository, but if you wish to reproduce it, note that you will have to run both scripts for Figure 2B in the table below.
-Many of the scripts also utilize `thresholds.npz`, which is produced by `Figure_3BCDE_HistogramAndROCPlots.py` and which we have included.
-These thresholds are used to normalize the calcium integrals so that they can be compared in a meaningful way across match window sizes.

-The script `DistributionOFCaIntegrals.py` and `DistributionOFCaIntegralsWithNoise.py` must be run with different window sizes or noise widths to reproduce all the data, but we have provided our run in the repository.
-Similarly `CollectControlPhaseOutputs.py` must be run for all three windows and then `ProcessControlPhaseTests.py` must be run.
-We have only included the output of `ProcessControlPhaseTests.py` in the repository, `ControlPhaseTests/failed_and_spurious_spikes.npz`.
+1) `PotentiationExample.py` must be run for seeds 2 & 3, each time followed by running `Figure_4BEF_PlotPotentiationExample.py`.
+2) `FailedPotentiationExample.py` followed by `Figure_4E_PlotFailedPotentiationExample.py`
+3) `SpikeTrainOverlapExample.py` followed by `Figure_2A_PlotBasicOverlapExample.py`
+4) `TwoSpinePotentiationExample.py` followed by `Figure_4D_PlotTwoSpinePotentiationExample.py`
+5) `CollectControlPhaseOutputs.py` for all match window sizes (0.5, 1, 2) followed by `ProcessControlPhaseTests.py`.
+Note that the output of `ProcessControlPhaseTests.py` has been provided and that `CollectControlPhaseOutputs.py` can require several days of compute time.

+To recreate the data files completely from scratch run, in order

+1) `ComputeSpikeDelays.py`
+2) `Figure_2B_PlotSpikeDelays.py`
+3) `DistributionOfCaIntegrals.py` for all three match window sizes (0.5, 1, 2)
+4) `Figure_3BCDE_HistogramAndROCPlots.py`, twice

+This will ensure that the files 'time_delays.npz' and 'thresholds.npz', which are used ubiquitously by the project are created.

 Note that the scripts that use `parallel_run.py` can take half a day or more to run, depending on your CPU.
 Our implementation used 12 processors to run the simulations, but if your system has more cores, you should increase the variable `max_number_of_processes` in our scripts to speed up the computation.